Before you start exploring opportunities in Brazil you need to define what you are really looking for

-We hope that your Brazil job search has been successful and you have your Brazil visa with Brazil work visa too.
-So, if your Brazil cover letter and Brazil CV are ready, you may email them to your future employers and start preparing for an Brazil job interview.
+We hope that your Brazil job search has been successful and you have a Brazil visa with a Brazil work permit too.
+So, if your Brazil cover letter and Brazil CV are ready, you may distribute them to your future employers and start preparing for a Brazil job interview.

 Good luck with our Brazil information.